Strength Training Program For Young Athletes

 A strength training program for young athletes should address every major muscle group in the body: chest, upper back, shoulders, biceps, triceps, neck (for collision sports), abdominals, lower back, hips & glutes, quadriceps, hamstrings and calves.
 Certain sports will focus more on a particular body part or require specialized work on smaller muscle groups (i.e. baseball pitchers will train the rotator cuff extensively), but all major muscle groups should be addressed.
 In general, an equal amount of work should be done on each side of a joint.

-Deficiencies can be overcome through a strength training program, but it generally takes specialized assessment to determine which muscles are deficient.
+Deficiencies can be overcome through a strength training program, but it generally takes specialized assessment to determine which muscles are deficient, and that is beyond the scope of this article.

 Strength Training for Young Athletes Component #2: Progressive